MOUNTAIN MAN TRIATHLON: SPRINT & OLYMPIC

-7/9/17 – Results Posted Here.
-Thank you to all friends, family, sponsors, and participants for making a great event on a beautiful day in Flagstaff!
+This will be the 36th Annual Mountain Man.
+This local race has that good old hometown feel.
 Beautiful views of the San Francisco Peaks, Lake Mary, and Mormon Lake.
 Flagstaff has amazing summer weather with flora in full bloom.
-This is our 33rd annual event with fun, prizes, and a great course.
-This is the 5th oldest triathlon West of the Mississippi River.
-Here is why: It is the most beautiful course in the entire Southwest.
+This event includes medals for all finishers, awards, food, fun, and a great course.
+It is one of the most beautiful courses in the West, and we work hard to make sure that you can enjoy race day.
 We start at the boat docks, about ten miles south of Flagstaff, AZ on Lake Mary Road at mile post 333.
 Directions from downtown Flagstaff.
 RFID Race Timing Systems by 4Peaks Racing.
-This event goes on, rain or shine.

 Sprint Race Distances: 750 m Swim, 20 km Bike, and 5 km Run